aashreys/docker-mongo-auth/README.md

+# Deprecated
+This repository is not maintained anymore.

 # docker-mongo-auth
 A Docker Image for MongoDB which makes it easy to create an Admin, a Database and a Database User when the container is first launched.